Dynamics of continued fractions and distribution of modular symbols: Abstract

 \section{Abstract}

-We formulate a thermodynamical approach to the study of distribution of modular symbols, motivated by the work of Baladi-Vall\'ee.
-We introduce the modular partitions of continued fractions and observe that the statistics for modular symbols follow from the behavior of modular partitions.
-We prove the limit Gaussian distribution and residual equidistribution for modular partitions as a vector-valued random variable on the set of rationals whose denominators are up to a fixed positive integer by studying the spectral properties of transfer operator associated to the underlying dynamics.
+We formulate a dynamical approach to the study of distribution of modular symbols, motivated by the work of Baladi-Vall\'ee.
+We introduce the modular partitions of continued fractions and observe that the modular symbols are special cases of modular partitions.
+We prove the limit Gaussian distribution and residual equidistribution for modular partitions as random variables on the set of rationals whose denominators are up to a fixed positive integer, by studying the spectral properties of transfer operator associated to the underlying dynamics.
 The approach leads to a few applications.
-We show an average version of conjectures of Mazur-Rubin on statistics for the period integrals of an elliptic newform.
-We further observe that the equidistribution of mod $p$ values of modular symbols leads to mod $p$ non-vanishing results for special modular $L$-values twisted by a Dirichlet character.
+We show an average version of conjectures of Mazur-Rubin on statistics for modular symbols of rational elliptic curves.
+We further observe that the equidistribution of mod $p$ values of modular symbols leads to mod $p$ non-vanishing result for special modular $L$-values twisted by Dirichlet characters.